chill117/proxy-lists/readme.md

 			'loose' mode will allow proxies that have the 'anonymityLevel' property of 'elite' as well as those that are missing the 'anonymityLevel' property.
 	*/
 	filterMode: 'strict',

 	/*
+		Options to pass to puppeteer when creating a new browser instance.
+	*/
+	browser: {
+		headless: true,
+		slowMo: 0,
+		timeout: 10000,
+	},

+	/*
 		Get proxies for the specified countries.